vishvAsa/vedAH_yajuH/Rk/shAkalam/aitareya-brAhmaNam/haug/00/CONTENTS.md

 - 207-278 CHAPTER 4.
 The Sampāta hymns.
 The Válakhilyas.
 The Dürohanam ...
 276--288 CHAPTER 5.
 The so-called Silpas, viz., the Nābhānediṣtba, Narasamsa, Val

-akhilya, Sukirti, Vriṣåkapi, and Evayāmarut hymns, The Kuntåpa Sastra 288--300
+akhilya, Sukirti, Vriṣākapi, and Evayāmarut hymns, The Kuntāpa Sastra 288--300

 SEVENTH BOOK.
 CHAPTAR 1.
 The distribution of the different parts of the sacrificial animal